weld-lab/rouse/report/main.typ

     angle.l xi_alpha (t) xi_beta (t') angle.r = 2 gamma k_B T dot delta_(alpha beta)  dot delta(t - t')
 $<eq:prop2_xi>

-where greek letters denote coordinates of $bold(xi)$ and where $k_B$ is the Boltzmann constant and $T$ the temperature.
+where Greek letters denote coordinates of $bold(xi)$ and where $k_B$ is the Boltzmann constant and $T$ the temperature.
 With these properties, $bold(xi)$ is known as a Gaussian white noise.
 These considerations are modern#footnote[I would like to apologize for the lack of derivation here.
 I am familiar with the derivation of @eq:prop2_xi using the integrating factor --- I simply chose not to include it.
 None of the demonstrations I have come across seem to _physically_ justify the path they take, and perhaps out of a lack of technical skill on my part, it feels to me more like a matter of mathematics than of physical intuition.
 To the reader, sorry, again.] --- Langevin himself had no knowledge of them.
 For instance, the appearance of the $delta(t-t')$ implicitly enforces what we now call the Markov property: the random force acting on the particles at a given instant $t$ is independent of the forces that acted in the past, and likewise uncorrelated with those that will act in the future.
 Moreover, the mathematical nature of this noise, while perfectly acceptable from a physicist's point of view, deserves a closer look.
 We will return to this question when discussing the numerical resolution of the Langevin equation.

 == Rouse model<section:rouse>

 To move on to the Rouse model, we must now consider a collection of $N$ identical particles, called beads, whose dynamics each follow the @eq:langevin of Langevin.
 This time, however, we introduce an additional coupling term --- a harmonic interaction $U$ that links neighboring particles together.
-Thus, for the $i$th particule, the equation of motion takes the general form,
+Thus, for the $i$th particle, the equation of motion takes the general form,

 $
     m partial_t bold(v)_i = - bold(nabla)_bold(x)_i U - gamma bold(v)_i + bold(xi)_i